codetronaut/self_notes/Setting up Linux kernel and create patch/README.md

 Now, run `update-grub` to add the entry of the new kernel to the GRUB menu.

-# Boot the new kernel
+# Save some logs for debugging

 Before booting to the new kernel create log files from the current kernel to compare with the new one for errors and warnings, if any.